coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/btc-staking-working.md

 - Assume a staking order is placed at 11:30 PM UTC+0.
 - The transaction will go through 6 Bitcoin blocks on the next day.
 - The staking will become effective at 12:00 AM UTC+0 on the third day.
-- After the staking goes effective, the staking data is then accessible.

 ### Guidelines for Staking/Redeeming Bitcoin

-Please follow these guidelines to ensure smooth transactions when staking or redeeming your Bitcoin.
-Following these recommendations can ensure a more efficient staking and redemption process for your Bitcoin.
+Follow these guidelines to ensure efficient Bitcoin timelocking and redemption:

-1. **Avoid Low Gas Fees**
+1. **Include Sufficient Fees**
-   * Transactions with **low gas fees** may experience long confirmation times.
+* Transactions with low fees may experience delayed confirmation times.
-   * Use a **competitive network fee** to ensure timely processing.
+* Use a competitive fee rate (measured in sats/vB) to ensure timely processing.
-   * Using a gas fee that is too low, especially during periods of network congestion, may result in your Bitcoin transaction taking an extended amount of time (potentially days) to be confirmed.
+* During periods of network congestion, insufficient fees may result in your transaction remaining in the mempool for an extended period (potentially days).

- 2. **Handling Stuck Transactions**
+ 2. **Handling Delayed Transactions**
-   * If your Bitcoin transaction is delayed due to a low gas fee, consider using a **Bitcoin transaction accelerator**.
+* If your Bitcoin transaction is stuck due to low fees, consider using a transaction accelerator service.
-   * Free acceleration services, such as [viaBTC](https://www.viabtc.com/tools/txaccelerator), can help speed up confirmations.
+* Several mining pools offer acceleration services, such as viaBTC.
-   * It is recommended to research and choose a service that best fits your needs.
+* Alternatively, if your wallet supports Replace-By-Fee (RBF), you can increase the fee on your pending transaction.

 ## Conclusion

-Core’s **Non-Custodial Bitcoin Staking** transforms Bitcoin from a passive store of value into a productive asset—**securely and without custodial risk**.
-By leveraging Bitcoin-native staking, BTC holders can contribute to Core’s security, earn CORE rewards, and maximize asset utility while keeping full control over their Bitcoin.
+Bitcoin Timelocking transforms Bitcoin from a passive store of value into a productive asset that generates yield while maintaining self-custody.
+By leveraging Bitcoin's native CLTV mechanism, holders can participate in Core's consensus, contribute to validator selection, and earn CORE rewards—all while their Bitcoin remains securely on the Bitcoin blockchain.
+This integration exemplifies how Core extends Bitcoin's utility without compromising its fundamental security properties.

 For a detailed guide on staking transaction design, refer [here](design.md).